Effect of streaks on hypersonic boundary layer instability: Spatial 2D local stability analysis

 For each baseflow slice $\bar{\pmb q}_{S}^i(y,z),\ i\in[1,30]$, a spatial stability problem is solved.
 The solver is set to look for the $N_\alpha=200$ eigenvalues closest to the target $\tau$.
 The unstable eigenvalues detected at $x=0$ or $x=350$ are tracked by recursively projecting their eigenfunctions $\psi_{i,j},\ j\in[1,N_\alpha]$ for the slice $i$ onto the basis of eigenfunctions of the slice $i+1$.
 Therefore, the eigenfunction maximising $\langle \psi_{i,j}, \psi_{i+1,j} \rangle$ at $i+1$ gives the next position of the tracked eigenvalue in the complex plane as the flow evolves downstream.
 In practice, a projection coefficient of $\langle \psi_{i,j}, \psi_{i+1,j} \rangle \geq 0.98$ was observed between two successive eigenfunctions of the same eigenvalue.

-A first analysis is performed around $f=0.1$ to track the shear instabilities corresponding to the FM and the SM instabilities.
-The results are shown in Fig. \ref{fig:2d_lst_spectrum_compare} for the cases A1, A2 \& A3.
-On these spectra, the streamwise evolution of the eigenvalues is visualised using a gray scale progression from white at $x=0$ to dark gray at $x=350$.
+A first analysis is performed around $f=0.1$ to track the FM and the SM instabilities.
+The results are shown in Fig.~\ref{fig:2d_lst_spectrum_compare} for the cases A1, A2 \& A3.
+On these spectra, the streamwise evolution of the eigenvalues is visualised using a gray scale progression from white at $x=0$ to black at $x=350$.
 Tracked unstable eigenvalues are highlighted in colour.
 Specifically, FM instabilities are shown with blue arrows, harmonic $\text{SM}^1$ instabilities are shown in red and subharmonic $\text{SM}^2$ instabilities are shown in green.
 An increase in the number of unstable modes occurs with increasing streak strength from A1 to A3.
 And, the growth rate of the leading unstable eigenvalue is also increasing by factor of five between the A1 and A3 cases.
 This increased number of unstable FM and SM modes and their growth rate increase emphasizes an overall destabilizing effect of streaks for convective instabilities at $f=0.1$.
-This is contrary to the effect of streaks in incompressible flows where they have a globally stabilising effect \citet{cossuStabilizationTollmienSchlichting2002}
+This is contrary to the effect of streaks in incompressible flows where they have a globally stabilising effect, as shown by \citet{cossuStabilizationTollmienSchlichting2002}

-Looking at the details of Fig. \ref{fig:2d_lst_spectrum_compare}, some other interesting behaviour of the FM family emerges.
-From tracking of the three modes $\text{FM}^1_s$, $\text{FM}^2_s$ \& $\text{FM}^2_a$ we can note that in every case, the $\text{FM}^2_s$ is largely stabilized by the streaks and its phase speed converges toward the slow acoustic branch.
-The $\text{FM}^2_a$ mode, on the other hand, remains unstable for all streaks amplitudes and is progressively destabilised as the boundary layer distortion becomes more marked.
+Looking at the details of Fig.~\ref{fig:2d_lst_spectrum_compare}, some other interesting behaviours of the FM family emerges.
+From tracking the three modes $\text{FM}^1_s$, $\text{FM}^2_s$ \& $\text{FM}^2_a$ we note that the $\text{FM}^2_s$ is largely stabilized by the streak and its phase speed converges toward the slow acoustic branch.
+The $\text{FM}^2_a$ mode, on the other hand, remains unstable for all streak amplitudes and is progressively destabilised as the boundary layer distortion becomes more marked.
 Finally, even if some slight destabilisation effect can be noted, the streaks have a weak effect on the instability of the fundamental $\text{FM}_{s/a}^1$ modes which remain in the stable half-plane.
 This behaviour of the fundamental FM modes differs from what was observed by \citet{paredesInstabilityWaveStreak2017} where the fundamental FM mode was found to be unstable in a supersonic streaky boundary layer at $M_\infty=3.0$.
+This suggests an interesting Mach number effect that might be explored in a future study.